So You Want to Go Back to College - What's the First Step?

 For many adults, an online education offers the flexibility to balance school with work, family, or other responsibilities.
 The online degree programs from Ashford University, for example, have been designed with the modern professional in mind, from a shorter course schedule of five or six weeks to the ability to take just one course at a time.
 Ashford also recognizes prior college credits to ensure you don't waste time with redundant coursework.

-You want to return to school to see a specific reward, whether it's to earn a potentially higher paycheck, better job satisfaction, or the skills you need for that big promotion.
-Whatever your goal, it doesn't mean you should go into debt just to achieve it.
-You want to balance the financial investment of returning to college with any rewards you might see on the other side.
+You want to return to school to see a specific reward, whether it's to switch careers, get better job satisfaction, or obtain the skills you need for that big promotion.
+Whatever your goal, it’s possible there is a grant or scholarship available to you.

 Returning to college is not a decision to take lightly.
 Furthering your education can change the course of your entire life.
-Be clear and confident about the career path you want to follow, and extensively research the risks, rewards, programs, and options you have to achieve that goal.
+Be clear and confident about the career path you want to follow, and extensively research the programs and options you have to achieve that goal.
 A little preparation will go a long way to ensuring your college experience is the best it can be.

 Written by Ashford University staff